-With the increase of production volumes the Company plans not only to ear profit and promote product quality in 2008 but also to adjust the range of product according to the needs of customers.
+For the purpose of maintaining production volumes the Company plans not only to promote product quality in 2009 but also to adjust the range of products according to the needs of customers.

-For the purpose of solving the issue of production improvement and enhancement, the Company plans to allocate LTL 4.9 million for investments in production process in 2008.
+When addressing the issue of production improvement and enhancement, the Company plans to allocate LTL 1.04 million for investments in production process in 2009.

-15. Information about the compliance with the Governance Code
+17. Information about the compliance with the Governance Code